Communication in aquatic animals: Chemical

 Many aquatic species can communicate using chemical molecules known as pheromones.

 Production and secretion of pheromones are often controlled by specialised glands or organs.
 Aquatic animals can produce both water-soluble and water-insoluble pheromones, though they mostly produce soluble signals for ease of dispersion in the water environment.
 Water-soluble chemicals are often dispersed into the surrounding fluid, while water-insoluble chemicals are expressed at the body surface of the animal.

-Hermit crab uses antennules bearing shingle-shaped aesthetascs to capture odours.
+Hermit crab uses antennules bearing shingle-shaped aesthetascs to capture odors.

 Crustaceans can release urine containing chemical signals anteriorly through a pair of nephron-pores and can also deposit pheromones on their body surface which are produced by their tegmental glands.
 Fish release pheromones through urine using their excretory pores and gills.
 Amphibians such as frogs and toads produced water-soluble pheromones using their breeding glands.
 Mammals such as dolphins release water-soluble pheromones in their excretions, while pinnipeds have scent glands around the vibrissae and hindquarters that are thought to produce pheromones.

 Chemical signals are detected using mechanoreceptors.
 Crustaceans have chemoreceptors on the antennules.
 They can sample chemical signals around them by flicking their antennas and by creating water currents that draw the chemicals in their surrounding towards them.
 Fish have mechanoreceptors lined in their nasal cavity.
 It is suggested that the multi-ciliated cells around the rim of their nasal cavities generate a water flow to increase chemical detection.

 Most semi-aquatic amphibians, reptiles and mammals have nose and tongues.
-On land, sea otters and pinnipeds often perform 'nosing' behaviours at prominent scent glands which indicate some level of detection of chemical signals.
+On land, sea otters and pinnipeds often perform 'nosing' behaviors at prominent scent glands which indicate some level of detection of chemical signals.
 It was previously perceived that they do not undergo chemical communication underwater, as most of these animals close their nasal opening underwater and the semi-aquatic mammals are known to have reduced olfactory nerves, bulbs and tracts.
 However, it has been found that the semi-aquatic star-nosed mole and water shrew can detect chemicals underwater by exhaling air bubbles onto objects or scent trails and re-inhaling the bubbles which now carry the chemical signals back through the nose.